antoniojcmfonseca/CatApp/README.md

 * Alamofire - Used to interact with RESTful APIs and handle network requests in a simplified way with request and response handling.

 * AlamofireImage - Used for downloading and caching images from the internet.
-It is used in the `ImageService` protocol to define the `getImage(from url: String) async -> Image?` function.

 ## Code Structure